nadirhamid/apache-whitelist-modwl-c/README.md

 Apache White List Module
 ===================================================

 A module to reverse DNS then forward DNS.
-Goal is to prevent spoofing of an incoming user agent.
+This is a useful module for preventing unwanted user agents from accessing your website.
+Exact procedure to acheive this is described below:

 More information here:
 https://support.google.com/webmasters/answer/80553?hl=en

 An overview can also be found at: https://modules.apache.org/modules.lua?id=13738

 Examples
 ------------------------------------